erichardson97/airrc_refsets_tutorial/pages/igblast.rst

 ---------------------------------------------------------

-Assuming you don't already have an IgBLAST installation, download IgBLAST and set your $IGDATA variable so that your interpreter knows where the binary lives.
+Assuming you don't already have an IgBLAST installation, download IgBLAST and set your $IGDATA variable so that your interpreter knows where to find the internal_data directory.

 .. code-block:: bash